Irina Ratushinskaya: Legacy

 Irina's life has had a long-lasting impact on many throughout the world, serving as a source of spiritual inspiration.
 Her books have been translated into English, German, French, Japanese and other languages and published in many countries.

 A Russian edition of Grey is the Colour of Hope was to be launched at the Museum of the Gulag history in Moscow in January 2019.
-Meanwhile, the 7-lesson English course Irina wrote has been enhanced by Oleg and turned into a broad range of courses for children, teens, students and adults.
-They have been taught in Russia and China, and today provide full-time self-employment for Oleg.
+Meanwhile, the 7-lesson English course Irina wrote has been enhanced by her son Oleg and turned into a broad range of courses for children, teens, students and adults.
+They have been taught in Russia and China.